 “Necrosis” refers to the debris left behind when cells die.
-In the context of a suspected breast cancer tumor it is usually considered an indicator of a more aggressive breast carcinoma.
+In the context of a suspected breast cancer tumor doctors usually consider necrosis as an indicator of a more aggressive breast carcinoma.

-It is quite common to see cell necrosis in mature infiltrative or invasive breast cancers, but when the necrosis is collected in a kind of ‘central‘ location in the middle of the tumor, this is something more commonly associated with ‘comedo DCIS‘ or comedo carcinoma, and not infiltrative breast cancer.
+It is quite common to see cell necrosis in mature invasive breast cancers.
+However, in the case of central necrosis, when the necrosis collects in a ‘central‘ location ( i.e. in the middle of the tumor) doctors commonly associate this with ‘comedo DCIS‘ or comedo carcinoma and not infiltrative breast cancer.

-Infiltrating ductal carcinoma with central necrosis is an uncommon but readily identifiable subtype of breast carcinoma, and is considered to be highly aggressive, often with early systemic metastasis and an accelerated clinical course.
+Infiltrating ductal carcinoma with central necrosis is an uncommon but readily identifiable sub type of breast carcinoma.
+Furthermore, Invasive Ductal Cancer with Central Necrosis is a highly aggressive breast cancer.
+Sadly it often has early systemic metastasis and an accelerated clinical course.

 Though somewhat rare, physicians who specialize in breast cancer diagnosis will tell you that it is quite possible for a breast carcinoma to present with both ‘in situ’ and ‘infiltrative’ characteristics.
 A mix.

-Some breast cancer tumors can be ‘in situ’-like, but still be invasive
+Some breast cancer tumors can be ‘in situ’-like, but still Invasive